AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/AppCreationScripts/AppCreationScripts.md

     - the AppId of the application
     - the url of its registration in the [Azure portal](https://portal.azure.com).

 - `Cleanup.ps1` which cleans-up the Azure AD objects created by `Configure.ps1`.
 Note that this script does not revert the changes done in the configuration files, though.
-You will need to undo the change from source control (from Visual Studio, or from the command line using, for instance, `git reset`).
+You'll need to undo the change from source control (from Visual Studio, or from the command line using, for instance, `git reset`).

 > :information_source: If the sample supports using certificates instead of client secrets, this folder will contain an additional set of scripts: `Configure-WithCertificates.ps1` and `Cleanup-WithCertificates.ps1`.
 You can use them in the same way to register app(s) that use certificates instead of client secrets.